 An inner cannula is a small tube inserted into the larger outer tube.
 It can be removed for cleaning while the outer tube stays in situ, helping to prevent mucus build-up.

 A cuff is a balloon on the outside of the tube, which inflates and creates an airtight seal against the airway walls.
 It prevents air from escaping through the nose and mouth and can also prevent the aspiration of saliva.
 Mechanically ventilated patients with tracheostomies require cuff inflation.

 An obturator/introducer attaches to the tracheostomy tube, creating a smooth, round tip.
 It is only used during the insertion of a tube to prevent damage to the trachea.
 It should be removed and discarded after tube insertion.

 Fenestrations are small holes on the upper surface of the tube that allow air and secretions to pass into the upper airways.
 Fenestrations help to facilitate speech, however, care should be taken to ensure they do not become blocked by downward-passing secretions.

 Sub-glottic suction ports facilitate suctioning above the cuff to prevent secretions from accumulating and going into the patient’s airway.

-Ensuring there is a tracheostomy emergency kit available in the patient’s room at all times and the equipment inside is checked on the commencement of each shift.
+Ensuring there is a tracheostomy emergency kit available in the patient’s room at all times and that the equipment inside is checked on the commencement of each shift.
 Follow local policy and procedures.
-This is essential
+This is essential.

-Donning appropriate PPE (googles, gown, gloves, mask) when caring and suctioning the patient
+Donning appropriate PPE (googles, gown, gloves, mask) when caring for and suctioning the patient.

 Ensuring the patient has cooling devices (e.g. cold wet face washer on the forehead, light bed linen, frequent washes), as the humidification attached to the tracheostomy can make them feel hot.